jessicayung/deep-learning-map/basics-glossary.md

 - Bias trick (to represent W, b as one)
 	- Extend input vector x_i by one additional dimension than holds constant 1 (default bias dimension)
 	- W, b merged into new W.
+- SVM vs Softmax classifiers
+	- SVM interprets scores as class scores, loss function encourages correct class to have a score higher by a margin than other class scores
+	- Softmax interprets scores as unnormalised log probabilities for each class, encourages log probability of correct class to be high.
+	- SVM and Softmax losses are thus not comparable
+	- SVM more 'local': happy if score for correct class is sufficiently higher than other classes, vs softmax never fully satisfied

 ### Other terms
 - Subgradient